 St Benedict is considered by many to be the founding father of religious orders in the Western Church.
 The Rule that he wrote for his community of monks in the 5th century is still relevant in today’s world for monastics and lay people alike.

 Throughout the year St George’s offers hospitality to a group of oblates – lay people associated with a religious order – for whom the Rule of St Benedict provides a guide for daily living in ordinary life.

 Each year we invite members of religious orders, together with oblates and associates, to join us for a Mass in honour of St Benedict.
-The Mass this year will be held on Saturday 8 July beginning at 12 noon.
-This will be followed by a shared lunch in the Parish Hall.
+This is followed by a shared lunch in the Parish Hall.